crusoecloud/terraform-provider-crusoe/readme.md

 For more usage examples, including storage disks, startup scripts, and firewall rules, see the [examples folder](./examples/).

 ## Development

+To develop the Terraform provider, you'll need a recent version of [golang](https://go.dev/doc/install) installed.
+At the moment, the project is pinned to go1.18, but newer versions will likely work for development.

 Add the following to your `~/.terraformrc`